Return to Valjiir Stories

 Jilla winced at the flood of ice that surrounded Spock as he stared Ruth's hand away.
 "Obviously," he snapped at her.

 She bowed her head and quickly left Sickbay.
 Jilla brazenly let her eyes meet Spock's.
 But one imperial glance forced them down again and she, too, with but a brief touch of Sulu's hand, fled from the room.

 Sulu took the con from a grateful Dawson Walking Bear.
-He was tired, mentally and physically, but the mission had to be seen through before he could luxuriate in a hot bath and Jilla's arms.
+He was tired, mentally and physically, but the mission had to be seen through before he could luxuriate in a hot shower and Jilla's arms.
 He ordered the ship to slow to sublight pending the evaluation of the data Spock had collected.
 He tried not to think about the man lying dead in ship's post-mortem.
 Or of the two receiving intense radiation therapy.
 Or of Nurse Fairgate, who had succumbed just after reaching Sickbay.
 Or, he added to the list with perversity, the Captain's apparently perfect condition.